 There are a small number known graves for men now buried in Dantzig Alley who had original burials in Montauban.
 The men were originally found in plots south of Montauban Alley.
 Lance Corporal 8554 Ernest Falla (17th MR), a bank clerk from Newton Heath was reported as being shot through the temple during the advance.
 Ernest had been trained as a range finder.
 He was buried alongside Private 26464 Arthur Hallworth (17th MR), resident Greenfield and Lance Sergeant 12045 John McNulty DCM (2nd RSF), who was killed on 2nd July.
 Their burial in or near Montauban Alley, was a position held by the 16th Battalion, quite a distance from the 17th Manchesters’ defensive positions or the line of their final assault.

 It is possible Lance Sergeant McNulty may have been one of the men sent forward as 16th Battalion reinforcements and buried close to where he fell during the failed German counter-attack.
 The information on Ernest’s death may suggest he was killed in the final assault as the men Brigade advanced through Montauban.
 The leading waves of the assault had intermingled, although it remains unexplained why Ernest was so far to the west.
 It is known that Sergeant Mark Jackson was sniped as the 17th Battalion entered the apparently deserted village and these two men in Dantzig Alley may have suffered the same fate.
 In such circumstances, the burial parties must have been moved the bodies to their initial burial position.
-At least three other men were interred at this position, including two men killed on 1st September 1916.
+At least two other men were interred at this position, including two men killed on 1st September 1916.
 The different circumstances and dates for these deaths suggest this was chosen as a convenient local plot chosen by the burial parties, possibly close to an Aid Post.
 It is not anticipated the men were killed in this particular place.

 Private 6689 Ernest Tattersall (16th MR) from Levenshulme was recorded as killed in action, having served as Orderly to Captain Elstob (later VC).
 He is one of at least eight men buried in Montauban before the men in the burial plot was relocated to Quarry Cemetery, situated in the valley to the north of Montauban.
 The temporary cemetery had included a number of unknown graves and a group of casualties from August 1918, when the 18th Division returned to the Somme to liberate the area from the Germans for a second time.
 The plot was on the immediate edge of the village near a trench towards the western side.